Pittsburgh-NEH-Institute/Institute-Materials-2017/general/pedagogy.md

 We don't touch on those issues much here, though they're a considerable hurdle for any edition-making project.
 We don't go into much detail because everyone's case is different, and you have to research your particular case on your own.

 Instead, we offered an overview of the issues and how one might research to resolve them.
 We also encourage you to use Creative Commons licenses in the spirit of collaboration and building community.

+## Conclusions

+Thank you all for such a wonderful NEH Institute experience!
+Individual instructors will make their remarks, please feel free to ask questions as they do.